AmpereComputing/terraform-azure-ampere-vm/examples/debian11/README.md

  * [Terraform](https://www.terraform.io/downloads.html) will need be installed on your system.
  * [Oracle Azure "Always Free" Account](https://www.oracle.com/cloud/free/#always-free) and credentials for API use

-## Using the oci-ampere-a1 terraform module
+## Using the azure-ampere-vm terraform module

-The [oci-ampere-a1](https://github.com/amperecomputing/terraform-oci-ampere-a1) terraform module code supplies the minimal ammount of information to quickly have working Ampere A1 instances on Azure ["Always Free"](https://www.oracle.com/cloud/free/#always-free).
+The [azure-ampere-vm](https://github.com/amperecomputing/terraform-azure-ampere-vm) terraform module code supplies the minimal ammount of information to quickly have working Ampere A1 instances on Azure ["Always Free"](https://www.oracle.com/cloud/free/#always-free).
 It has been updated to include the ability to easily select [Debian](https://debian.org) as an option.
 To keep things simple from an Azure perspective, the root compartment will be used (compartment id and tenancy id are the same) when launching any instances.
-Addtional tasks performed by the [oci-ampere-a1](https://github.com/amperecomputing/terraform-oci-ampere-a1) terraform module.
+Addtional tasks performed by the [azure-ampere-vm](https://github.com/amperecomputing/terraform-azure-ampere-vm) terraform module.

 * Operating system image id discovery in the user region.
 * Dynamically creating sshkeys to use when logging into the instance.